Our Team

 Julie joined the Child Brain Injury Trust in March 2021 as Finance Officer.
 Julie has a background in finance and brings a wealth of experience having worked for over 15 years in farm accounting and more recently for over 7 years at an Oxford college.
 In her free time Julie enjoys caring for and riding her horse, she often takes part in dressage events.
 She also likes walking her dog and entering local golf tournaments.
 Julie’s favourite places to travel to are Manchester to see her daughter and the USA so she can spend time with her son and grandson.

-Trust and Foundations Officer
+Trusts and Foundations Officer

 Brain Injury Team